Skip to content ↓

 Goodnight Mister Tom – Michelle Magorian

-I was there – Hans Peter Richter
+I Was There – Hans Peter Richter

 Yellow Star – Jennifer Roy